UWSysLab/diamond/scripts/experiments/README.md

 ### A note about file paths in scripts

+The experiment and client scripts copy all the files they need from the `diamond-src` repo located in the home directory of `SRC_HOST` to a fixed working directory on the client/server machines (the instructions below have more information on setting these directories up).
+As a result, the config prefix and key file paths passed into the client scripts are the relative paths of these files on `SRC_HOST` from the `diamond-src` directory.

-Generally, the scripts assume that the `diamond-src` repo location on `SRC_HOST` is in the home directory, and that there is one working directory path on the client/server machines (specified by the constant `WORKING_DIR`) where binaries will be copied and temporary files will be created.
-As a result, when the functions in these scripts take paths to files on `SRC_HOST`, these paths are relative to the `diamond-src` directory, and functions that copy files to or execute commands on the client machines always do so in the working directory.
+More generally, when the functions in the experiment and client scripts take paths to files on `SRC_HOST`, these paths are relative to the `diamond-src` directory, and functions that copy files to or execute commands on the client machines always do so in the working directory.
+The exception is that `REDIS_DIR` can point anywhere in `SRC_HOST`'s filesystem.

+* The file path convention and the overall convention for moving files between `SRC_HOST` and the client/server machines may be confusing, so let me know if you have any suggestions for improving them.

 ## Setting things up

 1. Install dependencies on the client/server machines.
 These dependencies include, but are not necessarily limited to, the following:

-    apt-get install libprotobuf-dev libevent-dev libpython-dev libboost-program-options-dev python-pip openjdk-8-jre-headless libhiredis-dev libev-dev pip install redis
+        apt-get install libprotobuf-dev libevent-dev libpython-dev \
+            libboost-program-options-dev python-pip openjdk-8-jre-headless \
+            libhiredis-dev libev-dev
+        pip install redis

+2. Install dependencies on the `SRC_HOST` machine.
+In addition to the usual dependencies required to compile Diamond, you'll also need to download a copy of Redis and compile it.

-2. Clone this repository in your home directory on the `SRC_HOST` machine.
+3. Clone this repository in your home directory on `SRC_HOST`.
 Compile the Diamond platform code, the programs in `apps/benchmarks`, the programs in `apps/tapir-benchmarks`, and the programs in each subfolder of `apps/baseline-benchmarks`.

-3. Change the constants at the top of `client_common.py` and `experiment_common.py` so that `SRC_HOST` contains the right address or hostname, `DATA_REDIS_PORT` contains a valid port on which to run Redis, `REDIS_DIR` points to a directory containing `redis-cli` and `redis-server` binaries, and `WORKING_DIR` points to a directory that exists on every client/server machine where binaries will be copied and results will be stored.
+4. Change the constants at the top of `client_common.py` and `experiment_common.py` so that `SRC_HOST` contains the right address or hostname, `DATA_REDIS_PORT` contains a valid port on which to run Redis, `REDIS_DIR` points to a directory containing `redis-cli` and `redis-server` binaries, and `WORKING_DIR` points to a directory that exists on every client/server machine where binaries will be copied and results will be stored.

-4. Make a text file called `clients.txt` in the `experiments` directory on your staging machine (this directory) that contains the addresses of each client machine, one per line.
+5. Make a text file called `clients.txt` in the `experiments` directory (this directory) on your staging machine that contains the addresses of each client machine, one per line.

+6. Create your config files and keys file and place them somewhere in the `diamond-src` repo on `SRC_HOST` (since they will need to be copied to client/server machines).
+Change the constants at the top of each experiment script to reflect the config prefix and keys file you want to use for each experiment.